rust-lang/wg-async/src/vision/shiny_future/template.md

 We are not yet accepting shiny future story ideas!

+## 🚧 Warning: Draft status 🚧

+This is a draft "shiny future" story submitted as part of the brainstorming period.
+It is a speculative sketch of what life might be like in 2 to 3 years, if things go well.

+If you would like to expand on this story, or adjust the answers to the FAQ, feel free to open a PR making edits (but keep in mind that, as they reflect peoples' dreams, shiny future stories [cannot be wrong], only unclear or over-ambitious).
+Alternatively, you may wish to [add your own shiny future story][htvsf]!

 ## The story

 *Write your story here!
 Feel free to add subsections, citations, links, code examples, whatever you think is best.*